 People, Dogs and Parks Strategic Plan

 The Draft People, Dogs and Parks Plan is now posted for public reviewed and comment.
-The Draft, released for public review on June 21, 2016, will not be finalized until late September, 2016.
+The Draft, released for public review on June 21, 2016, will not be finalized until November, 2016.
 A public hearing by the Board of Park Commissioners (Board) will be held:

 Public testimony at the Board meeting will be limited to two minutes per person.
 Public comment may also be submitted in writing and will have equal weight as oral testimony.
-Written comments should be addressed to: Rachel.Acosta@Seattle.Gov and should be submitted by August 17, 2016 in order to allow the Board to review all public input prior to the September 8, 2016 Board meeting.
-The Board will make recommendations to the Superintendent of Parks and Recreation at the September 8, 2016 meeting of the Board.
+Written comments should be addressed to: Rachel.Acosta@Seattle.Gov and should be submitted by October 14, 2016.

 This plan has also been sent to the Seattle City Council who may review it in the Parks, Seattle Center, Libraries and Waterfront Committee.

 The Superintendent will finalize the plan after considering public testimony, receiving recommendations from the Board, and receiving input from the Seattle City Council.